-Reduction of CO2 emissions
+Decrease in CO2 emissions

-Increased road safety
+Increasing road safety

-TNO (Netherlands Organization for Applied Natural Science Research) conducts research on innovations that strengthen sustainability projects in the Netherlands, among others.
+TNO (Netherlands Organisation for Applied Natural Science Research) does research on innovations that, among other things, strengthen sustainability projects in the Netherlands.

-How can truck platooning be used successfully?
+How can truck platooning be successfully deployed?

-*SmartPort is a company that, among other things, is a knowledge platform and supports scientific research related to accelerating innovations in the Port of Rotterdam.
+*SmartPort is a company that, among other things, is a knowledge platform and supports scientific research related to accelerating innovations in the port of Rotterdam.

 An ideal image or still employable?